cloudmesh/classes/docs/source/i524/technologies.rst

      aggregations.
 MillWheel was designed from the outset with fault tolerance and scalability in mind.
-In practice, we find that MillWheel’s unique combination of scalability, fault tolerance, and a versatile programming model :cite:`41378`.
+In practice, we find that MillWheel’s unique combination of scalability, fault tolerance, and a versatile programming model :cite:`millwheel-paper`.
 133. Amazon Kinesis

      Kinesis is Amazon’s :cite:`www-kinesis` real time data processing